 Expand your belts, there are more of the Best Restaurants Birmingham you will want to try!

 This Birmingham restaurant is mixture of upscale dining with a casual feel.
 Ovenbird takes inspiration from the live fire traditions (wood fire cooking) of Spain, Portugal, Uruguay, and Argentina.
-The menu focuses on seasonal southern ingredients prepared in a small plate (Tapas) format.
+They have an amazing wood oven and the menu focuses on seasonal southern ingredients prepared in a small plate (Tapas) format.
 They have an amazing selection of craft cocktails, craft beers, and wines.
 Each dish was vibrant, full of new flavors, and very creative.
+Bring your taste buds.
+Chef Chris Hastings does not disappoint!
+So many delicious dishes.

 That is still not all, there are plenty of nice restaurants in Birmingham!